 Project Leads +

-- Associate Professor Kathleen Baird -Domestic and Family Violence
+- Professor Kathleen Baird -Domestic and Family Violence

 Dr Jyai Allen has worked as a midwife, clinical facilitator, researcher and most recently as Senior Lecturer for Griffith University where she teaches a postgraduate course in qualitative research methods and undertakes translational research.
 As a direct result of her work, changes have been implemented that substantially improve women’s experience of childbirth at the largest maternity hospital in Australia including midwifery continuity of carer in the public antenatal clinic, access to waterbirth, and adoption of an innovative breastfeeding method.